oanaOM/netlify-gocardless-subscription/README.md

 # Happy paws ![Happy paws](happy_dog_face.png)

-Happy paws is proof of concept app used to experiment with #gocardless API integration.
-The main scope of this app is to impersonate the role of partner integration, get familiar with GC API and get familiar with the subscription workflow.
+Happy paws is proof of concept app used to experiment with GoCardless API integration.
+The main scope of this app is to impersonate the role of partner integrator, get familiar with GC API and get familiar with the subscription workflow.

 A customer of Happy Paws app can create an online account and subscribe to a variety of monthly subscriptions.
 He can create view all his active subscriptions and create as many subscriptions as he wants.